NickKruse18/Delivery-Routing/README.md

 ![Ex2](https://github.com/NickKruse18/Delivery-Routing/assets/97922500/cf59a92e-d19b-40a3-9835-326ea6e3f338)

-Here where the route is somewhat difficult to tell so note that the route goes from the red 4 to the blue 3
+Here where the route is somewhat difficult to tell so note that the route goes from the red 4 to the blue 3. and from the blue 1 to the red 2.

 ![Ex3](https://github.com/NickKruse18/Delivery-Routing/assets/97922500/045f7d61-28b5-449f-b2ed-bdab69a2c188)